Thiago-Pena-Silverio/C-EXERCISES/README.md

 **print-variables-addresses.c:** Prints the value and memory address of `int` and `char` variables using `printf` and the address-of operator (`&`)

-**pointer-basics.c:** Declares a pointer `*p`, assigns it to a variable `num`, and manipulates the value through the pointer — demonstrates pointer assignment and dereferencing
+**pointer-basics.c:** Declares a pointer `*p`, assigns it to a variable `num`, and manipulates the value through the pointer, demonstrates pointer assignment and dereferencing

 **array-search.c:** Function `encontra()` that searches for a value in an integer array using pointer arithmetic and returns the index, or `-1` if not found